 When a shared well site is situated on a parcel of land that is deeded and recorded in the appropriate Arizona county, the well is owned by the names listed on that deed.
 The wording of many well share agreements may grant several owners an undivided interest in into a small piece of land, and thus an undivided real property interest in the well.
 When this wording is used on the deed and in the shared well agreement, the assessors map should show a smart parcel of land with its own Assessor’s Parcel Number (APN).
 In this case, the well should be registered in the name of all parties listed on the deed.

 Once water is pumped to the surface from a registered well, and placed in the storage tank, it becomes the personal property of the owners of the land.
 So, if you own a percentage of the land via the deed, then you also own a percentage of the water stored on it.

-Some well shared agreements are structured such that the participants receive only an easement right to access the land where the well was located.
+Some well shared agreements are structured such that the participants receive only an easement right to access the land where the well is located.
 There is a major difference between owning an undivided interest in a piece of real estate, partial ownership, versus having just a vested interest in someone else’s real property granted by an easement.
 An easement is a vested interest in someone else’s real property and not an undivided fraction of title to the land into the well.

 An easement will typically state that it was granted for a specific purpose.
 If your well share agreement is an easement right of entry you should verify that you have a right to do more than merely access someone’s land.
 The wording of that easement may, by exclusion, not grant you are right to receive and share the water, located on that property.
 An easement is a vested interest only in someone else’s real property for a specific purpose and groundwater is not a part of real property.